indieopensource/enterprise-ready-supplement/terms.md

 3.  **Indemnification** means indemnifying and holding harmless for all liability, expenses, damages, and costs.

-4.  **Infringement Claim** means a court order against anyone's use of the _Software_ based on a claim that it infringes any _Intellectual Property Right_ or breaks any law, or a threat of that kind of claim that _Developer_ believes credible.

-5.  **Intellectual Property Right** means any patent, copyright, trademark, or trade secret right, or any other legal right typically referred to as an intellectual property right.
+4.  **Intellectual Property Right** means any patent, copyright, trademark, or trade secret right, or any other legal right typically referred to as an intellectual property right.

-6.  **Latest Version of the Software** means the latest version of the _Software_ that _Developer_ has released at any time these terms are applied.
+5.  **Latest Version of the Software** means the latest version of the _Software_ that _Developer_ has released at any time these terms are applied.

-7.  **Legal Claims** means claims, demands, lawsuits, and other legal actions.
+6.  **Legal Claims** means claims, demands, lawsuits, and other legal actions.

-8.  **Notice** means a written communication from one side to the other per [Notice Process](#Notice_Process).
+7.  **Notice** means a written communication from one side to the other per [Notice Process](#Notice_Process).

-9.  **Open Software** means software licensed to the public on the terms of a standardized form license certified by Blue Oak Council or approved by the Open Source Initiative.
+8.  **Open Software** means software licensed to the public on the terms of a standardized form license certified by Blue Oak Council or approved by the Open Source Initiative.

-10.  **Permission** means prior _Notice_ of consent.
+9.  **Permission** means prior _Notice_ of consent.

-11.  **Permitted Use of the Software** means _Company_'s use of the _Software_, other than _Use of the Software at Company's Own Risk_.
+10.  **Permitted Use of the Software** means _Company_'s use of the _Software_, other than _Use of the Software at Company's Own Risk_.

-12.  **Public Software Repository** means a website or Internet service that provides free-of-charge downloads of software.
+11.  **Public Software Repository** means a website or Internet service that provides free-of-charge downloads of software.

-13.  **Software Dependencies** means software from others that the _Software_ depends on, installs, configures, or links, directly or indirectly.
+12.  **Software Dependencies** means software from others that the _Software_ depends on, installs, configures, or links, directly or indirectly.

-14.  **Use of the Software at Company's Own Risk** means:
+13.  **Use of the Software at Company's Own Risk** means:

      1.  use of the _Software_ with changes, additions, or in combination with other software, computers, or data, in a way that infringes someone else's _Intellectual Property Right_ or breaks the law, if use of the _Software_ as provided, as described by any _Documentation_, would not